anvaka/common-words/README.md

 [TODO Insert image]

-Below is description of whys and hows in much greater details.
+Below is description of whys and hows.
 If you want to explore visualizations - please click here (TODO: link).
 I'll be waiting for you here :).

 # Why word clouds?

 Word clouds in general are considered bad for several reasons:

 * They take words out of their context.
-So `good` does not necessarey mean something is good.
+So `good` does not necessary mean something is good (e.g. when word `not` was dropped from visualization).
 * They scale words to fit inside a picture.
-So the size of the word cannot be trusted;
+So the size of a word cannot be trusted;
-* They drop some common words (like `a`, `the`, etc.)
+* They drop some common words (like `a`, `the`, `not`, etc.)

-However, I was always fascinated by word cloud algorithm, that fits set of words inside given shape.
+However, I was always fascinated by algorithms that fit words inside give shape to produce word cloud.

 I spent last couple months of my spare time, developing my own word cloud algorithm.
 And this website was born.

 # How?

+I extracted individual words from the [github_repos](https://bigquery.cloud.google.com/dataset/bigquery-public-data:github_repos) data set on BigQuery.
+A word is extracted along with top 10 lines of code where this word has appeared.

+I apply several constraints before saving individual words:

+* The line where this word appears should be smaller than 120 characters.
+This helps me avoid computer generated code (like minified JavaScript)
+* I ignore punctuation (`, ; : .`) and operators (`+ - * ...`).
+So if line is
+`a+b`, then only two words are extracted: `a` and `b`.
+* I ignore lines with "license markers" - words that predominantly appear inside license text (e.g. `license`, `noninfringement`, etc.).
+License text is very common in code.
+In Java out of 966 most popular words 127 were in license text.
+It was interesting to see at the beginning, but overwhelming at the end, so I filtering them out.

 There are several hows that I want to answer here.